Sagility shares rally 14% on guidance upgrade; target price hints at further upside - BusinessToday

 "It has also been able to leverage the technology and AI well to reap benefits both from external & internal applications.
 The scale of benefits & cost savings derived by the niche offerings to the clients makes Sagility’s business sticky & integral.
 We expect the cross-selling synergies to reflect in company’s H2 performance which is expected to be better driven by kick off of the open enrolment season," it said.

-Among notable ongoing business developments for Sagility, debt reduction plan is on track and AI adoption has increased along with net seqyential hiring of 4,268.
+Among notable ongoing business developments for Sagility, debt reduction plan is on track and AI adoption has increased along with net sequential hiring of 4,268.
 There is a steady reduction in top-10 client concentration, strong Ebitda margin expansion and increased ACV.

 "We see more upside on Sagility," the brokerage said.